 This section is managed by the CAEP medical student representative.
 This is an annually elected CAEP medical student member who sits on the CAEP resident committee.
 The medical student representative is here to represent you, the medical students across Canada who are passionate about emergency medicine.

-Message from the Medical Student Representative – Seth Turner
+Message from the Medical Student Representative – Laura Olejnik

-Each year, we host a meeting for the emergency medicine interest groups (EMIG) across the country.
-The idea is to collaborate so we can disseminate important information to all students interested in EM.
-I am currently in the process of collecting relevant contact information, and plan to continue this tradition.
-I would also like to see this grow into something more.
+The yearly Canada EMIG online conference allows collaboration and dissemination of important information to all students interested in EM.
 EMIGs possess valuable knowledge about local rotations and residency programs, which could easily be passed on to everyone.
-I hope to increase the level of communication this year so we can organize our collective knowledge in a shared space that can be accessed by all students – In a sense, an insider’s guide for visiting and prospective students!
+I hope to increase the level of communication this year, so we can organize our collective knowledge in a shared space that can be accessed by all students – In a sense, an insider’s guide for visiting and prospective students!
 I also look forward to creating a similar communication between clerkship students, class presidents in 3-4th year or Clerkship emergency medicine representatives.

-A second initiative, started by my predecessor last year, is a student-specific newsletter hosted on CAEP’s website.
-The general concept is to highlight some of the cool work you guys are doing, and anything interesting/unique/exciting about your local EM departments, programs, and groups.
-As an example, please check out the article by McMaster medical student Jasmine Liu, which can be found here https://caep.ca/EM-Program%20Highlights.
+The student-specific newsletter hosted on CAEP’s website.
+The general concept is to highlight some of the cool work you guys are doing in your local EM departments, programs, and groups.
 We are open to anything student-driven and EM-related, we just ask that it has been reviewed and approved by a staff physician.
-If you have a project you would like to highlight on our website, please send me a message at firstname.lastname@example.org.
+If you have a project you would like to highlight on our website, please send us an email!